msmaythutun/stock-market-prediction/README.md

 3. **Training and Evaluation**: Models were trained and validated.
 Performance metrics such as RMSE, R², and MAPE were used to evaluate model efficacy.

 ## Results
 The GRU-LSTM model demonstrated superior performance across all metrics for the NZX dataset.
+The project report provides a detailed explanation of the implementation, evaluation, and findings.

 ## Contact
 For any queries or further information, please get in touch with ms.maythutun@gmail.com.